syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Axis.md

 ---
 layout: post
 title: Chart Axis |Chart  | ASP.NET CORE | Syncfusion
-description: How to customize the grid lines, tick lines, labels and title of chart axis
+description: Learn here about Axis support in Syncfusion Essential ASP.NET Core Chart control, its elements, and more.
 platform: aspnet-core
 control: Chart
 documentation: ug
 ---

-# Axis
+# Axis in Essential ASP.NET Core Chart

 Charts typically have two axes, namely vertical (y) axis and horizontal (x) axis that are used to measure and categorize data.